Edgar Cayce

 • Jesus and Christ: Following New Thought precedent, Cayce distinguishes between Jesus and Christhood.
 Briefly, Jesus was a soul like us who reincarnated through many lifetimes.
 "Christhood" is something he was the first to allow to be "manifest" through his material life, and it is something which we also ought to aspire towards.
 Cayce accordingly calls Jesus our "elder brother" and frequently makes reference to the way of the "lowly Nazarene."

-• Body, Mind, Spirit: Cayce often invokes these three terms, or their equivalents, to describe the human condition.
-"Spirit is the life.
+• Body, Mind, Spirit: Cayce often invokes these three terms, or their equivalents, to describe the human condition: "Spirit is the life.
 Mind is the builder.
-Physical is the result." (conflation of various readings).
-The concept has application not only to holistic health but also to spiritual life.
+Physical is the result."
+(This is a conflation of various readings.)
+The concept applies not only to holistic health but also to spiritual life.

-• Meditation: While Cayce sometimes described particular meditation techniques of sitting or chanting "Arrr--eee-oommm" the crucial element, he believed, is that of opening up to divine influences.
-The Search For God books say that "Through prayer we speak to God.
+• Meditation: While Cayce sometimes described particular meditation techniques of sitting or chanting "Arrr--eee-oommm" the crucial element, he believed, was opening up to divine influences.
+The Search For God book says that "Through prayer, we speak to God.
 In meditation, God speaks to us."
 Cayce's concept of meditation has some aspects in common with Hinduism or Buddhism (the chakras, kundalini) but is most similar to Christian versions of New Thought.
-The symbolism of the Book of Revelation, he says, is based on meditative experiences.
+He says the Book of Revelation's symbolism is based on meditative experiences.

 • Atlantis: The Cayce readings spoke of the existence of Atlantis, a legendary continent with advanced technology whose refugees peopled ancient Egypt as well as pre-Columbian America.
 Cayce's description of Atlantis has much in common with that of Ignatius L. Donnelly.
 According to Cayce, Atlantean society was divided into two long-lived political factions-a "good" faction called the "Sons of the Law of One," and an "evil" faction called the "Sons of Belial."
 Many people alive today are the reincarnations of Atlantean souls, he believed, who must now face similar temptations as before.
 It is said Atlantis suffered three major destructions, one of which was the deluge.
 According to the readings, a major source of turmoil was the Sons of Belial's desire to exploit the Things, sub-humans with animal appendages and low intelligence, and the movements to protect and evolve them by the Sons of the Law of One.
 The final destruction was the overcharging of the crystal which caused a massive explosion.